Pazhampillichal: Geography

-The two hilly mounds situated over east and west with the forests and natural vegetation provide safety, water resources and fecundity for Pazhampillichal and same time pose threats too in rainy seasons.
-As of or more than other places in Idukki district, the village gets teeming down pour and in winter the village also get cold higher due to the coverage of the forests.
+The two hilly mounds situated to the east and west with the forests and natural vegetation provide safety, water resources and fecundity for Pazhampillichal, but also pose threats in rainy seasons.
+More than other places in Idukki district, the village gets a teeming downpour.
+In winter the village also gets cold higher, due to the coverage of the forests.

 Road connectivity

-The village is connected to other areas through one road only that is connected to the road that starts from 6th Mile (Aaram mile) situated on the Cochin-Munnar highway towards North having a distance of 5.00 kilometers.
-This same road further goes from the locality called Chappath (Which is also a part of Pazhampillichal) towards north east to the only village exists beyond Pazhampillichal in the forest called Mamalakandom at a distance of 7 kilometers and the road goes towards south in height facilitating transportation and connectivity for all the people and ends up at Padikkappu at a distance of 3 kilometers away.
-The highway is connected to Adimaly, Munnar, Devikulam towards south-west and to Neriamangalam, Muvattupuzha and Ernakulam-Cochin towards north-east crossing the famous and Kerala's lengthy and biggest river called Periyar at a distance of 12 kilometers.
+The village is connected to other areas through one road only that is connected to the road that starts from 6th Mile (Aaram mile) situated on the Cochin-Munnar highway towards north having a distance of 5.00 kilometers.
+This same road further goes from the locality called Chappath (a part of Pazhampillichal) towards north east to the only village exists beyond Pazhampillichal in the forest called Mamalakandom at a distance of 7 kilometers and the road goes towards south in height facilitating transportation and connectivity for all the people and ends up at Padikkappu at a distance of 3 kilometers away.
+The highway is connected to Adimaly, Munnar, Devikulam towards south-west and to Neriamangalam, Muvattupuzha and Ernakulam-Cochin towards north-east crossing Kerala's biggest river, the Periyar, at a distance of 12 kilometers.